NSW-OEH-EMS-KST/NSW-OEH-EMS-KST.github.io/README.md

 **Grid Garage** is an ArcGIS python toolbox supporting table based processing.The toolbox is being developed under ArcGIS 10.4.0

 The **Grid Garage** python script tools grew over time to manage processing projects within the Knowledge Services Team of the NSW Office of Environment and Heritage.
-The toolset proves useful when dealing with large amounts of data, some of which may be suffering from data management issues such as lack of metadata, non-standard spatial references, etc. The tools output tables reporting meta-detail of operations: this allows easy chaining of results and failures into further processing operations as inputs.
+The toolset proves useful when dealing with large amounts of data, some of which may be suffering from data management issues such as lack of metadata, non-standard spatial references, etc. The tools output tables reporting operation meta-data: this allows easy chaining of results and failures into further processing operations as inputs.

 **Grid Garage** was born of the need to create rigidly formatted raster datasets for analysis in [MCAS-S](http://www.agriculture.gov.au/abares/aclump/multi-criteria-analysis) to support spatial prioritisation during the project planning phase.